vastchain/tossfs/README.md

         grep 's3fs' /var/log/syslog
         grep 'ossfs' /var/log/syslog
+        grep 'tossfs' /var/log/syslog

-3. Retry OSSFS mounting and open the debug log:
+3. Retry TOSSFS mounting and open the debug log:

-        ossfs ... -o dbglevel=debug -f -d > /tmp/fs.log 2>&1
+        tossfs ... -o dbglevel=debug -f -d > /tmp/fs.log 2>&1

     Repeat the operation and save the '/tmp/fs.log' to check or send the file to me.

 ## Restrictions

-Compared with local file systems, OSSFS has some restrictions in provided functionality and performance.
+Compared with local file systems, TOSSFS has some restrictions in provided functionality and performance.
 Specifically speaking:

 * Random or append writes to files may lead to rewrite of the entire file.
-* Metadata operations, such as list directory perform poorly because of the remote access to the OSS server.
+* Metadata operations, such as list directory perform poorly because of the remote access to the TOSS server.
 * The rename operations on files/folders are not atomic.
 * When multiple clients are mounted to the same OSS bucket, you have to coordinate actions of various clients on your own.
 For example, keep multiple clients from writing data to the same file.
 * Hard link is not supported.